SARCTRAC Mk2 - Satellite Antenna Rotator Controller and TRACker

-- Built-in 3-second alert tone indicates immanent antenna movement - Safer operation.
+- Built-in alert tone indicates immanent antenna movement - Safer operation.
 Alerts at the start and end of the current pass.

 - Permits selection of any one of multiple visible satellites - Compare and select the best of the currently visible passes.

 - Automatically re-positions antenna ready for the next pass - No waiting at the start of each pass.

 - Motor stall warning with anti-stall shaker - Prevents motors stalling uner certain conditions.

 - Intelligent anti-windup algorithm - Unwinds the cables in between passes.

 - Tracks multiple selected satellites in turn - No resetting selections between passes.